k5iogura/EdgeTPU/README.md

 RaspberryPi-3 has 4 USB-2.0 ports.
 Rock64@Pine64 has 2 USB-2.0 ports and 1 USB-3.0 port.
-Edge TPU expects using USB-3.0 and 64bit aarch64 OS, therefore Rock64@Pine64 is suitable for Edge TPU.
+Edge TPU expects using via USB-3.0 and on 64bit aarch64 OS, therefore Rock64@Pine64 is suitable for Edge TPU.

 ## Getting start of Google Edge TPU Accelerator Coral.
 According to [Getting start](https://coral.withgoogle.com/docs/accelerator/get-started/),